Taming Stress and Anxiety With Exercise for ADHD

 Some days when my focus is waning and I need a pick-me-up, I’ll do a few minutes of intervals.
 It works wonders to get me back on track.

 I’ll do an activity like jumping jacks or shadow boxing for two minutes, followed by a minute of marching in place.
-I’ll repeat a couple times and then get back to work.
+I’ll repeat a couple of times and then get back to work.

 I don’t need a lot of research to support what I already know: exercise eases my symptoms and makes living with my ADHD a whole lot easier.